markusoliverannuk/pd-challenge/README.md

 ![App Screenshot](schemas/architecture.png)

-The whole infrastructure is written as code on <b>Terraform</b> for <b>AWS</b>.
-It consists of (not in any particular order):<br>
+The whole infrastructure for the API is written as code on <b>Terraform</b> for <b>AWS</b>.
+It consists of:<br>
 • Hosted zones, records<br>
-• IAM Roles, Policies, Attachments
+• IAM Roles, Policies, Attachments<br>
-• Systems Manager Parameter Store as secure storage for the Pipedrive API key and Github Access Token
+• Systems Manager Parameter Store as secure storage for the Pipedrive API key and Github Access Token<br>
 • ACM Certs for AWS managed services (Application Load Balancer, Cloudfront CDN), Certbot on individual machines<br>
 • VPC, Subnets, Security Groups, ACLs.<br>
 • Internet Gateway<br>
 • Application Load Balancer<br>
 • Auto Scaling Group<br>
-• EC2 Images running the latest version of the docker image from DockerHub, served through NGINX<br>
+• EC2 instances running the latest version of the docker image from DockerHub, served through NGINX<br>
-• Cloudfront CDN<br>
-• S3 Website Endpoint<br>
 <br>
-By applying the code written for the infrastructure (I know what you might be asking "Where is TDD for Infrastructure?!".
+So by applying the code written for the infrastructure (I know what you might be asking "Where is TDD for Infrastructure?!".
 Yes, for this project I decided not to.), we are provisioning all the necessary resources on AWS and automatically fetching the necessary env variables from <b>Parameter Store</b>setting up the <b>Docker containers</b>, <b>requesting TLS certs and <b>configuring NGINX</b> with newly requested certs on all active EC2 machines.

 So let's get into it..